wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 ![Language lifecycle](../static/img/language-lifecycle-copilot.png)

 We are working on a config language / DSL for building web apps that integrates with React & Node.js.
-A number of potential investors and some users asked us “*Why are you bothering creating a new language for web app development?
+A number of times we've been asked “*Why are you bothering creating a new language for web app development?
 Isn’t Github Copilot\* soon going to be generating all the code for you?*”.

 This is on our take on the situation and what we think things might look like in the future.